Neka126/Combo/README.md

 # Combo
+Code library
 # FireTools
-This is Firepad and Firechat AIO
+This is Firepad and Firechat Combined